jjeett0007/jet-icons/README.md

-# Your JET Icon Library
+# Your React Icon Library

 Your React Icon Library is a collection of reusable components for easily integrating icons into your React applications.
 This documentation provides instructions on how to install and use the library.